Elizabeth Blackwell: Pursuit of medical education

-Once again, through her sister Anna, Blackwell procured a job, this time teaching music at an academy in Asheville, North Carolina, with the goal of saving up the $3,000 necessary for her medical school expenses.
-In Asheville, Blackwell lodged with the respected Reverend John Dickson, who happened to have been a physician before he became a clergyman.
+Once again, through her sister Anna, Blackwell procured a job, this time teaching music at an academy in Asheville, North Carolina, with the goal of saving the $3,000 necessary for her medical school expenses.
+In Asheville, Blackwell lodged with the respected Reverend John Dickson, who had been a physician before he became a clergyman.
 Dickson approved of Blackwell's career aspirations and allowed her to use the medical books in his library to study.
 During this time, Blackwell soothed her own doubts about her choice and her loneliness with deep religious contemplation.
 She also renewed her antislavery interests, starting a slave Sunday school that was ultimately unsuccessful.

-Dickson's school closed down soon after, and Blackwell moved to the residence of Reverend Dickson's brother, Samuel Henry Dickson, a prominent Charleston physician.
-She started teaching in 1846 at a boarding school in Charleston run by a Mrs. Du Pré.
-With the help of Reverend Dickson's brother, Blackwell inquired into the possibility of medical study via letters, with no favorable responses.
+Dickson's school closed down soon after opening, and Blackwell moved to the residence of Reverend Dickson's brother, Samuel Henry Dickson, a prominent Charleston physician.
+In 1846, she began teaching at a boarding school in Charleston run by a Mrs. Du Pré.
+With the help of Samuel Dickson's brother, Blackwell inquired into the possibility of medical study via letters, with no favorable responses.
 In 1847, Blackwell left Charleston for Philadelphia and New York, with the aim of personally investigating the opportunities for medical study.
-Blackwell's greatest wish was to be accepted into one of the Philadelphia medical schools.
+Blackwell's greatest wish was to be accepted into a Philadelphia medical school.

-Upon reaching Philadelphia, Blackwell boarded with Dr. William Elder and studied anatomy privately with Dr. Jonathan M. Allen as she attempted to get her foot in the door at any medical school in Philadelphia.
+Upon reaching Philadelphia, Blackwell boarded with William Elder and studied anatomy privately with Jonathan M. Allen as she attempted to enroll in any medical school in Philadelphia.
 She was met with resistance almost everywhere.
 Most physicians recommended that she either go to Paris to study or take up a disguise as a man to study medicine.
-The main reasons offered for her rejection were that (1) she was a woman and therefore intellectually inferior, and (2) she might actually prove equal to the task, prove to be competition, and that she could not expect them to "furnish [her] with a stick to break our heads with".
-Out of desperation, she applied to twelve "country schools".
+The main reasons offered for her rejection were that (1) she was a woman and therefore intellectually inferior, and (2) she might actually prove equal to the task, prove to be competition, and that she could not expect them to "furnish [her] with a stick to break our heads with."
+Out of desperation, she applied to twelve "country schools."